rapid7/nexpose-resources/.github/CONTRIBUTING.md

 For scripts it is simple enough to ensure the filename has the appropriate extension, such as `.rb` for Ruby, `.py` for Python, etc.

-For SQL Queries you can save as `.txt` or `.sql` - the latter will provide nice formatting when viewing on Github.
+For SQL queries you can save as `.txt` or `.sql` - the latter will provide nice formatting when viewing on Github.

 If your resource requires users to replace some variables be sure to note that with code comments.
 Avoid including default usernames, passwords, hostnames, or IP addresses.
 If an example must be provided they should not resolve to real things on the Internet.
 You may use `example.com` for a hostname or `127.0.0.1`, `192.168.0.1`, `10.0.0.1`, and similar private ranges for IP addresses.